AgentSpyname/PySanpera/README.md

  - **Looper** - looper --> Contains the code with a basic program to control the onboard looper, with start/stop, and reset.
  - **Presets** - preset_change --> Contains code to cycle between Presets 1-12 on your amp.
+ - **Examples** - examples --> These contain some example scripts which showcase how you can use the scripts in this project to make your own.

 ### Future Additions